One Day in Siem Reap – An Itinerary for a Perfect Day in Temple Town

 GETTING TO SIEM REAP

-Cambodia recently welcomed the addition of Emirates flights from Dubai to Phnom Penh, which will make long haul flights from Europe and the Middle East so much more comfortable.
+Siem Reap airport is small so most travellers fly from their home via Ho Chi Minh City, Kuala Lumpur, Bangkok, Singapore, or Hong Kong, with Vietnam Airlines, Air Asia, Bangkok Airways, etc. Emirates flies from Dubai to Phnom Penh, which makes long haul flights from Europe and the Middle East more comfortable.
 It’s just a 55-minute flight from Phnom Penh to Siem Reap on Cambodian Angkor Air, Bassaka Air, Cambodian Bayon Airlines, or JC International.
-Or a 5- to 6-hour drive by private vehicle or on the Giant Ibis bus from Phnom Penh to Siem Reap.
-For overland travel from Thailand to Cambodia and flights from other Asian cities such as Singapore, Kuala Lumpur, Ho Chi Minh City, and Bangkok to Siem Reap see this guide to How to Get to Siem Reap.
+If you prefer to arrive by road to take in the scenery en route (traditional wooden houses set amongst rice fields punctuated by bustling market tours), it’s a 12-hour bus ride from Saigon, a 5-hour transfer by private car or van from Phnom Penh to Siem Reap or 6-7 hours on the big Giant Ibis bus.
+For info on overland travel from Thailand to Cambodia and flights from other Asian cities see this guide to How to Get to Siem Reap.
+Book an airport transfer to save time.

 WHERE TO STAY IN SIEM REAP

-For short stays it’s essential that you choose the perfect hotel that’s right for you.
-We love Siem Reap’s hippest boutique hotel, Viroth’s, a glam urban resort with retro-styled furniture, vintage designer pieces, and a palm-fringed swimming pool; exclusive Maison Polanka, hidden behind high walls with two traditional houses filled with antiques, art and design objects, and a stunning swimming pool; atmospheric Sala Lodges, which has just nine beautiful Khmer-style timber houses on stilts with spacious verandas, decorated with handmade Cambodian quilts and contemporary rocking chairs; elegant Raffles Grand Hotel d’Angkor, Siem Reap’s oldest hotel, built in 1932, which oozes history and has a massive swimming pool; stylish Templation, a chic low-rise boutique resort in sprawling gardens with another enormous swimming pool; and sleek Hillock’s Hotel and Spa, which has spacious villas with balconies or terraces and a swimming pool overlooking a rice field.
+If you’re only staying one day in Siem Reap it’s essential to choose the perfect hotel for you.
+We love Siem Reap’s hippest hotel Viroth’s, a glam urban resort with retro-styled furniture, vintage design pieces, and a palm-fringed swimming pool; exclusive Maison Polanka, hidden behind high walls in two traditional houses filled with antiques, art and design objects, and a stunning palm-shaded swimming pool; atmospheric Sala Lodges has just nine beautiful Khmer-style timber houses on stilts with spacious verandas, decorated with pretty quilts and contemporary rocking chairs; luxurious Raffles Grand Hotel d’Angkor, Siem Reap’s oldest hotel, built in 1932, oozes history and has a massive swimming pool; stylish Templation, a chic low-rise boutique resort in sprawling gardens has another enormous swimming pool; and sleek Hillock’s Hotel and Spa has spacious villas with balconies or terraces and a swimming pool overlooking a rice field.
+Charming Rambutan is gay-friendly with rooms with balconies and bougainvillea filled gardens around a swimming pool; while Pages Rooms, owned by Cambodia’s coolest architectural firm, is a mid-range boutique charmer with an alluring swimming pool and arty cafe.

 A MORNING IN SIEM REAP

-For us, a perfect One Day in Siem Reap begins before daylight.
-You’ll need to wake in the darkness to see the sublime sunrise over Angkor Wat at Angkor Archaeological Park.
-(Tips: take a tuk tuk to enjoy the breeze on your cheeks; have your driver take you to get your Angkor Pass at 5pm the evening before, so you don’t waste time in the morning.)
-Savour sunrise from the quieter pond on the right side, not with the crowds on the left side.
+For us, a perfect One Day in Siem Reap begins before daylight and starts with sunrise at Angkor Wat.
+You’ll need to wake in the darkness to see the sublime sun rise above Angkor Wat at Angkor Archaeological Park.
+We recommend taking a tuk tuk to enjoy the breeze on your cheeks, but if you struggle with the heat and humidity you may prefer hiring a driver with air-conditioned vehicle; have your driver take you to get your Angkor Pass at 5pm the evening before, so you don’t waste time in the morning.
+If you prefer a guided experience, try this small group sunrise tour.
+Savour sunrise from the quieter pond on the right side, not with the crowds on the left.
 After the sun is up, stroll the road around the perimetre of the temple to the East Gate and enter through the ‘back door’ to avoid the hoards for as long as you can.
-Get a water blessing by a monk before you leave.
+Get a blessing by a monk before you leave.
 After, trundle to Angkor Thom, stopping at the South Gate for a photo.
-At Bayon, admire the lower gallery of bas reliefs with scenes of everyday life before climbing to get up close to those serene smiling face towers.
+At Bayon, admire the lower gallery of bas reliefs with scenes of everyday life before climbing up to get close to those serene smiling face towers.
 Next, stop at Baphoun, where you should cross the causeway (pretty when filled with water) and climb to the top for lovely views.
-See the Terrace of the Elephants and Terrace of the Leper King before trundling back to town in your tuk tuk.
-Click through for our Insider’s Guide to Angkor Wat and Angkor Archaeological Park, an archaeologist’s guide to Angkor Archaeological Park and tips to how to get more out of your visit to Angkor Archaeological Park.
+See the Terrace of the Elephants and Terrace of the Leper King before returning to town.
+See our archaeologist’s guide to Angkor Archaeological Park and tips to how to get more out of your visit to Angkor Archaeological Park.

 BREAKFAST AT ANGKOR OR SIEM REAP

 If you only see sunrise at Angkor Wat, Bayon and Baphoun you could be back in town around 10-10.30am for a late breakfast in Siem Reap at the markets.
-Alternatively, we recommend slurping a bowl of kuy tiev (‘Khmer Noodles’), a classic Cambodian pork noodle soup, and sipping an iced Cambodian coffee with condensed milk from one of the local stalls out at Angkor.
+If you stay at Angkor longer, we recommend slurping a bowl of kuy teav, a classic Cambodian pork or beef noodle soup, and sipping an iced Cambodian coffee with condensed milk.
+Ask your guide to take you to a local stall not a tourist restaurant or cafe; we like the one near the public toilet block on the Angkor Wat-Airport road.

 MID-MORNING IN SIEM REAP

-Have your driver take you directly to Old Market (Phsar Chas) and spend some time exploring one of Siem Reap’s liveliest local markets, which, once you get beyond the tourist stalls of the outer perimeter and into the centre where the vendors sell fantastic fresh local produce, will give you a great insight into the local culinary culture.
-Don’t miss the stalls selling Siem Reap’s famous sausages, dried fish and squid, buffalo and beef jerky, and prahok, shrimp paste, and fish sauce.
+After Angkor, have your tuk tuk driver take you to Old Market (Phsar Chas) to explore one of Siem Reap’s liveliest local markets, which, once you get beyond the tourist stalls of the outer perimeter and into the centre where the vendors sell fantastic fresh local produce, will give you a great insight into the local culinary culture.
+Don’t miss the stalls selling Siem Reap’s famous sausages, dried fish and squid, buffalo and beef jerky, prahok, shrimp paste, and fish sauce.

-After, you can browse the best shops in the Old Market quarter, such as Graines de Cambodge, opposite the market, for seeded jewellery; Senteurs d’Angkor, two shops down, for all sorts of wonderful fragrant things, from handmade soaps to spices; Christine’s, around the corner, above Laundry Bar, for fashion and accessories from Asia and beyond; Garden of Desire, on The Passage, for jewellery that tells a story by designer Pisith Ly; and on the next block known as The Alley, Smateria, for eco-friendly bags and accessories made from recycled materials.
+Browse the best shops in the Old Market quarter, such as Graines de Cambodge, opposite the market, for seeded jewellery made by a young Cambodian woman and her team; Senteurs d’Angkor, two shops down, for wonderful fragrant things, from handmade soaps to spices; Christine’s, around the corner, above Laundry Bar, for fashion and accessories from Asia and beyond; Garden of Desire, on The Passage, for hand-crafted jewellery with stories by designer Pisith Ly; and on the next block known as The Alley, Smateria, for eco-friendly bags and accessories made from recycled materials.

 LUNCH IN SIEM REAP

-If you only have one day in Siem Reap then you need to lunch in a shady courtyard so you can gaze up at the gorgeous blue skies in between bites and sigh at the clarity of the light.
+With only one day in Siem Reap you need to lunch in a shady courtyard so you can gaze up at the gorgeous blue skies in between bites and sigh at the clarity of light.
 We recommend a feast of refined Cambodian food at riverside Chanrey Tree, above, set in a traditional-style house, with a more contemporary minimalist space out back, and gorgeous garden courtyard out front.
-Order the crispy rice cakes with Natang dip (minced pork, shrimp, coconut milk, peanuts) and deep fried frangipani flower to start, followed by prahok k’tis (a fermented fish, pork and coconut dip with vegetable crudités), fried prawns and calamari (with kaffir lime leaf, lemongrass, basil), and honey-roasted Khmer chicken with young jackfruit and lemongrass.
+Order the crispy rice cakes with Natang dip (minced pork, shrimp, coconut milk, peanuts) and deep fried frangipani flowers, prahok k’tis (fermented fish, pork and coconut dip with vegetable crudités), fried prawns and calamari with kaffir lime leaf, lemongrass, basil, and honey-roasted Khmer chicken with young jackfruit and lemongrass.
 (Or just show staff the image above.)
-More about Chanrey Tree in our guide to Siem Reap’s best restaurants
+More info here: Siem Reap’s best restaurants.
+Or try one of Siem Reap’s best hospitality training restaurants, Spoons, Marum and Sala Bai, which prepare disadvantaged youths from poor rural villages for careers in the tourism industry, helping to pull their families out of poverty in the process.

 COFFEE IN SIEM REAP